SurafelTm/Animation/README.md

 # Animation
-- This project blah blah
+- This project creates a complete program with at least 4 animation components.